kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 ## VISION & FOCUS
-Being part of an organization which has a clear and steady vision and a focus on quality, innovation and customer satisfaction.
+Being part of an organization which has clear and steady vision with a focus on quality, innovation and customer satisfaction.

 ### FREQUENT VISION OR RULES CHANGES
-> Organization is considered to too often change its vision, rules, or policies.
-This can lead to a feeling among employees that the organization is not stable and is not able to stick with one strategy or direction.
-It can also cause confusion around the focus of the organization and the definition of success.
+> Employees feel organization changes its vision, rules, or policies too often, leading to perception that organization is unstable and unable to stick with one strategy or direction.
+This can also create confusion regarding organization’s focus and definition of success.

 __Exemplary statements reported by employees:__